 git add test.cpp git commit -s -m "nvme: fix I/O corruption with unaligned buffers"

-Step 7 - Push the changes to github
+Step 6 - Push the changes to GitHub

-Step 9 - Github PR will automatically include the commit message.
-You can edit the commit message and provide more details of the changes you made.
+Step 8 - The GitHub pull request will automatically include the commit message.
+You can edit the commit message and provide more details if you’d like.
 Ensure you include the Signed-off-by the developer at the end of pull request description.